external-secrets/external-secrets/docs/provider/conjur.md

 ### Conjur server certificate

-If you set up your Conjur server with a self-signed certificate, we recommend that you populate the `caBundle` field with a self-signed certificate in the secret-store definition.
+If you set up your Conjur server with a self-signed certificate, we recommend that you populate the `caBundle` field with the Conjur self-signed certificate in the secret-store definition.
 The certificate CA must be referenced in the secret-store definition using either `caBundle` or `caProvider`:

 ```yaml
 {% include 'conjur-ca-bundle.yaml' %}